cclgroupltd/ccl_chromium_reader/README.md

 upon an error coming from inside ccl_blink_value_deserializer and can point me towards test data, I'd be very thankful!

+#### Cyclic references
+It is noted in the V8 source that recursive referencing is possible in the serialization, we're not yet accounting for that so if Python throws a `RecursionError` that's likely what you're seeing.
+The plan is to use a similar approach to ccl_bplist where the collection types are subclassed and do Just In Time resolution of the items, but that isn't done yet.

 ## Using the modules
 As previously stated, there is "some" work to be done with the API, but in its current form, to read from an IndexedDB LevelDB folder: